However if you connected your Shopify Messenger channel before Oct 6th, you're in luck and will still have the opt-in checked by default

 Is this within Facebook's terms-of-service

-Yes, when your visitor opts-in through the checkbox, you are allowed to message him within a 24 hour period.
+Yes, when your visitor opts-in through the checkbox, you are allowed to message them multiple times within a 24 hour period, and once after 24 hours per Facebook's policy

 I already have an abandoned checkout app.
 Would I still use this?